GoogleChromeLabs/puppy-content/content/en-US/api/USBEndpoint/USBEndpoint.md

 ## Description

 The `USBEndpoint` interface of the WebUSB API provides information about an endpoint provided by the USB device.
 An endpoint represents a unidirectional data stream into or out of the device.
-Endpoints come in three flavors,

 ## Constructor